char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

     Selected videos will automatically play upon selection, and multiple videos can be added to a playlist.

-3. Hover over the cursor on video window and click **"Expand Video"** for better viewing.
+3. Hover over on video window and click **"Expand Video"** for better viewing.

     Enjoy watching the video together with your friends!